bortexz/angular2-electron/README.md

 ```

 ##Other
-- Delete dependency and rules of development web servers.
+- Deleted dependency and rules of development web servers.